 But I can’t help but think it would be wonderful to live in a city I have always wanted to live in ~ even if only for a little while.
 I recently read an article about living a temporary lifestyle.
 It was actually about college life and how the components that make up day-to-day life in college is different once you graduate and enter the real world.
 It got me to thinking about how I could adapt this concept once I retire.

 Let me explain.
 I could live a temporary lifestyle by renting a condo or an apartment in a city I would love to experience for a couple of weeks or months.
 For example, I could walk barefoot along the beach outside a Gulf Coast or Hilton Head condo and eat fresh seafood whenever I wanted.
 I could stargaze and watch for wildlife from a mountain cabin in Tennessee or Virginia.
-I would relish the opportunity to spoil children and grandchildren in Madison, AL and Alameda, CA from a nearby house or condo.
+I would relish the opportunity to spoil children and grandchildren in AL and CA from a nearby house or condo.
 I can also imagine enjoying restaurants and browsing through the shops just down the street from a bungalow in some quaint town.
 Maybe I could splurge and live somewhere exotic for a month!
 With so many websites offering opportunities to lease a mountain cabin, a condo, a home, or a beach cottage for a week to a few months ~ the possibilities are almost endless.

 What a fun way to enjoy some spontaneity in retirement!
 Just pack my bags, close up my home, and enjoy the “temporary lifestyle” opportunites out there.